 Overcooking Eggs

-- Boiling: For hard-boiled eggs, place them in cold water, bring to a boil, then turn off the heat and cover for 9-12 minutes, depending on desired firmness.
+Boiling: To make hard-boiled eggs, add them to cold water on the stovetop and bring it to a boil; once boiling, turn off the heat and cover for 9-12 minutes, depending on how firm you want it.

-- Frying: Cook eggs sunny side up or over-easy for just a few minutes to maintain the runny yolk.
+Frying: Fry eggs sunny side up or over-easy for a couple of minutes to keep the yolk runny.

-- Scrambling: Stir gently and remove from heat when the eggs are still slightly runny, as they will continue to cook off the heat.
+Scrambled: Stir gently, taking off the heat when eggs are still slightly runny; they will cook more off the heat.

 Not Seasoning Properly

-It may seem simple, but seasoning is essential.
-Many forget to season their eggs until after cooking, which can lead to blandness.
-A pinch of salt and pepper during cooking enhances flavor.
-For more zest, consider adding herbs or spices such as chives or paprika.
+It sounds simple, but seasoning is key.
+Too many people forget to season their eggs until they are already cooking, something which can leave them bland.
+A sprinkle of salt and pepper while cooking boosts flavor.
+For more tang, try tossing in herbs or spices like chives or paprika.

-The cooking surface is just as important as the egg itself.
-For frying or scrambling, always preheat and grease your pan adequately.
-Use non-stick cookware or a well-seasoned cast iron skillet to avoid sticking.
-This ensures that your eggs come out intact and beautifully presented.
-Lubricating your pan before the cooking process is key to achieving that perfect dish.
+The cooking surface is quite as important as the egg.
+When it comes to frying or scrambling, make sure that you preheat and grease your pan properly.
+Avoid sticking with non-stick cookware or use a well-seasoned cast iron skillet.
+That way, your eggs are intact and beautifully presented.
+Cooking perfect dishes starts with lubricating your pan before any of the above process.

 Ignoring Freshness